 Grand Canyon South Rim

-The South Rim of the Grand Canyon is one of the most visited locations in the National Park.
+The South Rim of the Grand Canyon is the most visited locations in the Grand Canyon National Park.

-LODGING A wide variety of lodging is available both on the Park’s property and nearby in Tusayan.
+A wide variety of lodging is available both on the Park’s property and nearby in Tusayan.
 From campgrounds to luxurious hotels with panoramic views and rustic cabins, lodging choices at the South Rim are perfect for every family and every budget.
+Check out our recommended Grand Canyon Hotels.

-TOURS Many different types of tours are ready to whisk adventurers off into the history, geology or nature of the Grand Canyon.
+Many different types of Grand Canyon tours are ready to whisk adventurers off into the history, geology or nature of the Grand Canyon.
 Exciting tours just waiting for explorers to embark on an amazing expedition include:

 - Bus and Jeep Tours